Words by Simon Difford

-Christmas is a time for overindulgence and so Christmas tends to be rich in every sense of the word.
-Almost a meal in itself, in America it's the creamy Eggnog that dominates the festive cocktail scene.
-In the UK we have the Snowball – a lighter drink that also appears creamy and is based on Dutch Advocaat, a luxuriant liqueur made with egg yolk, spirit and sugar.
+Christmas is a time for overindulgence, and so Christmas cocktails tend to be rich in every sense of the word.
+In America, it's the creamy Eggnog that dominates the festive cocktail scene while in the UK we have the Snowball, a lighter drink based on advocaat.
+However, there is a myriad of other tasty Christmassy cocktails with which to indulge.

-Traditionally a Snowball is simply advocaat mixed with lime juice and English-style lemonade (7-Up also works well).
-Made well, with freshly lime juice and served in a tall ice-filled glass the Snowball appears creamy but is surprisingly light with the lime and lemonade freshening and invigorating the creamy advocaat.
+Traditionally a Snowball is simply advocaat mixed with lime juice and English-style lemonade (7-Up also works).
+Made well, with freshly squeezed lime juice and served in a tall ice-filled glass, the Snowball appears creamy but is surprisingly light with the lime and lemonade freshening and invigorating the thick advocaat.

-Being a proud Englishman I thought I'd kick off my own humble offering of festive cocktails with my riff on a Snowball.
-The others use Christmassy flavours such as ginger, cranberry, nuts, raisins, sherry, port, mincemeat, cream.
+So I thought I'd kick off this offering of festive cocktails with my own Champagne Snowball.
+After all, why use lemonade when you can use champagne?
+The other cocktails below use Christmassy flavours such as ginger, cranberry, nuts, raisins, sherry, port, and cream.
 You'll also notice the use of plenty of advocaat and tenuous names.

 A boozy, warming and filling festive meal in itself.
 Make for 2 or 20 - once you're made the base batter, this is quick and easy to serve to a crowd.

 General Harrison's Nogg